 On Saturday, May 17, 2014, the parade begins at 1:30 p.m. at Crenshaw Boulevard and travels one-mile west on Torrance Boulevard to Madrona Avenue.
 It ends approximately at 3:30 p.m.

 Each year, the City of Torrance identifies one branch of the military - the United States Army, Marine Corps, Navy, Air Force, or Coast Guard - as the "honored service" of the Armed Forces Day Celebration.
 A high-ranking member of the honored service is invited to serve as Grand Marshal.

-This year's celebration honors the United States Marine Corps.
+This year's celebration honors the United States Navy.

 Besides the Parade highlight, the community can enjoy other festivities during the 54th Annual City of Torrance Armed Forces Day Parade & Celebration, including military exhibits and a free concert by a band from the honored branch.

-Military exhibits on display, including aircrafts, vehicles, support equipment may be viewed at the north end of the Del Amo Fashion Center at the lower parking lot west side of the parking structure on Friday, May 17 from 10:00 a.m. to 7:00 p.m., Saturday, May 18 from 3:00 pm. to 8:00 p.m., and on Sunday, May 19 from 11:00 a.m. to 3:00 p.m.
+Military exhibits on display, including aircrafts, vehicles, support equipment may be viewed at the Del Amo Fashion Center located at Mall 11 near Macy's.on Friday, May 16 from 10 a.m. to 7 p.m., Saturday, May 17 from 3 pm. to 8 p.m., and on Sunday, May 18 from 11 a.m. to 3 p.m.